PierreSenellart/provsql/doc/tutorial/README.md

      the murderer.
 Similarly as in the previous question, add to the `s` table a `reliability` column to store floating-point reliability scores; set the reliability score of each sighting to that of the witness of the sighting.
-Create a provenance mapping mapping provenance tokens to this reliability score.
+Create a provenance mapping that maps provenance tokens to this reliability score.

 1. Let us know find the murderer!
 The police needs a confidence of at